marcelhans/date_sorting_algorithm/CONTRIBUTING.md

 This section guides you through submitting a bug report for Date-Sorting-Algorithm.
 Following these guidelines helps us understand your report, reproduce the behavior, and find related reports.

 Before creating bug reports, please check [this list](https://github.com/marcelhans/date_sorting_algorithm/issues) if a similar issue already exists, then you don't need to create a new bug report.
 When you are creating a bug report, please include as many details as possible.
-Fill out the [required template](.github/issue_template.md), the information it asks for helps us resolve issues faster.
+It helps us to resolve issues faster.
+Bugs are tracked as [GitHub issues](https://github.com/marcelhans/date_sorting_algorithm/issues).
+So you can create an issue on our repository and provide the the required information by filling in the [template](.github/issue_template.md).

 ### Suggesting New Features